International response to Innocence of Muslims protests: Asia

-Afghanistan(Islamic Republic) – With respect to a film mocking the Prophet Mohammed The office of President Hamid Karzai issued a statement in which it "strongly and resolutely denounces this desecrating act and declares its serious abhorrence in the face of such an insult.
+Afghanistan – With respect to a film mocking the Prophet Mohammed The office of President Hamid Karzai issued a statement in which it "strongly and resolutely denounces this desecrating act and declares its serious abhorrence in the face of such an insult.
 Prophet Mohammed ... was the greatest prophet of Islam, a prophet sent to guide mankind, a pacifist and a promoter of truth and honesty in the universe.
 In fact, insult to the greatest Prophet of Islam means insult to high values of 1.5 billion Muslims across the world.
 This offensive act has stoked interfaith enmity and confrontation and badly impacted the peaceful coexistence between human beings."

 Brunei – The Prime Minister's Office released a statement condemning the film and called for Bruneian Muslims not to resort to violent protest and to stop the spread of not only the film but also matters "of similar kind" through the media.

 China – Foreign Ministry spokesperson Hong Lei said that the Chinese government was "shocked" by the attacks and that it "strongly condemn[s] the violent deeds".
 It further reminded the Libyan government about its obligation to protect foreign ambassadors under the Vienna Convention on Diplomatic Relations.

 India – Foreign Secretary Ranjan Mathai in a press release said "We are deeply shocked at the attack on the U.S. Consulate in Benghazi.
 India strongly condemns the violent acts which unfortunately resulted in the death of the U.S. Ambassador to Libya and other officials."
 The secretary has spoken to U.S. Ambassador in Delhi and conveyed condolences at the tragic loss of life.

 Indonesia – President Susilo Bambang Yudhoyono said that the film was "demeaning to Islam" and called for action to stop insults to religious sensitivities.

 Japan – The Ministry of Foreign Affairs said in a statement upon learning the incident in Benghazi Japan extends condolences to the victims, their families and the U.S. government and also "resolutely condemns such acts of violence".
 Japan also reiterated the Libyan governments responsibilities, as prescribed by international law to protect the premises of foreign mission and their members and "strongly hopes that the government will make further efforts toward the improvement of peace and order".
 Japan will continue to ensure the safety of their nationals abroad.